 Amsterdam Light Festival

 Darkness comes pretty early during the winter, so one way to light it up and make things interesting is to have the Amsterdam Light Festival!
 Every year there’s a different theme and artists from all over the world try to become part of it.
 It’s kind of a big deal.
+If there’s one thing to do in Amsterdam during the winter, it’s this since it spans several weeks.

 Basically, it’s a bunch of artworks spread across the center of Amsterdam spreading a certain message each year.
 The creativity is stunning and the beauty of the lights against the age of the city is striking.
 There’s always a walking route and a boating route with lots of boating companies happy to take you through the canals for this festival.